Windows81/Roblox-Freedom-Distribution/README.md

   --web_port, -wp [WEB_PORT]
                         Port number to connect this program to the web server.
   --user_code, -u [USER_CODE]
+  --quiet, -q           Suppresses console output.
-  --keep_cache          Skips deleting host-specific cached content from the
+  --keep_cache          Skips deleting cached content specific to the host you
+                        are connecting to.
+Searches in the
                         %LocalAppData%\Temp\Roblox\http directory.
   --skip_download       Disables auto-download of RFD binaries from the
                         internet.